![]() |

 Read downwards, trains run every day all year round.
 Trains in fact start/finish at Zemun station, just west of Belgrade.

 Belgrade's historic original station closed permanently on 30 June 2018.
-The international trains to/from Montenegro used Topcider station until 30 September 2021, since 1 October 2021 they now use Belgrade Centar.
+The international trains to/from Montenegro briefly used Topcider station until 2021, but from 1 October 2021 they use the new Belgrade Centar.

-Note A: The Tara runs from 14 June to 15 September 2024 southbound, 15 June to 16 September 2024 northbound.
+Note A: The Tara runs southbound from 13 June to 14 September 2025, northbound from 14 June to 15 September 2025.
 Until 2019 it ran all year round.
-In 2024, there's a change of train at Bijelo Polje between Montengrin & Serbian trains.
+There's now a change of train at Bijelo Polje between Montengrin & Serbian trains.

-Tara = daytime train, 2nd class only usually with cafe-bar, see photos below.
+Tara = daytime train, summer only, 2nd class only, see photos below.

-Lovcen = sleeper train with 6-berth couchettes, 4-berth couchettes and 1, 2 & 3 bed sleepers with washbasin, see photos below Running normally.
+Lovcen = sleeper train, runs all year round with 6-berth couchettes, 4-berth couchettes and 1, 2 & 3 bed sleepers with washbasin, see photos below.

 Which train is best for scenery?